jlr-academy/Miniproject_Cristian/README.md

 - A courier should just be a string containing its name, i.e: "John"
 - A list of couriers should be a list of strings , i.e: ["John"]
 - Data should be persisted to a .txt file on a new line for each courier or product , ie:

+## Aknowledgements

+I would like to thank Google for all the help support and patience provided during this project.